Duncan Shepherd is a Professor of Biomedical Engineering.

 From 1997 until 2004 he worked in Department of Bio-Medical Physics & Bio-Engineering at the University of Aberdeen.
 He started work as a Research Fellow and in 2000 he was awarded a prestigious Leverhulme Trust Special Research Fellowship to undertake research on the design of a novel wrist implant.
 In 2002 he became a Lecturer in Bio-engineering.

 Duncan moved to the University of Birmingham in 2004 as a Lecturer to help establish a new research area in Bio-medical Engineering, located within the School of Mechanical Engineering.
-He was promoted to Senior Lecturer in 2006 and Reader in 2011.
+He was promoted to Senior Lecturer in 2006, Reader in 2011 and Professor in 2014.

 Bio-medical Engineering, Design and Testing of Medical Devices, Measurement of Mechanical Properties of natural tissues.